Free & open source — Apache 2.0

 systemd✅ Full support❌ PID 1 hacks✅ Full support

-SSH accesssistemo vm sshdocker execSSH (manual setup)
+SSH accesssistemo machine sshdocker execSSH (manual setup)

 Browser terminal✅ Built-in✅ noVNC

-Docker images✅ Any image → VMNative
+Docker images✅ Any image → machineNative

 Runs on laptop❌ Needs dedicated HW